ctsmit/SNESHub/README.md

 # About

-In this store you are able to add games, edit games, and buy games to simulate a low stock and sold out appearance.
+In this store you are able to add, edit, delete, and buy games to simulate a low stock and sold out appearance.

-###To add items:
+### To add game:

-- Go to "Add a new item" in the nav bar and fill out the form.
+- Click "Add Game" at the bottom of the shop and fill out and submit the form.
-- Hit the "add" button and go back to the shop tab to see the changes!

-###To check item's info:
+### To edit or delete a game:

-- Click on the item's image to redirected to the "Show" page where the price, description and name of the product is show.
+- Click on either "Edit Item?" or "Delete" at the bottom of the game show page.
-- Users have the option to buy, edit, or delete any product.
-Keep in mind once a product have been deleted they will have to create it from scratch if they want it back.

 # Installation